-We at Helicon Storytelling believe that stories are for everyone, so storytelling should be too.
+At Helicon Storytelling we believe that stories are for everyone and storytelling is too.

-Our debut show, The Battle of Frogs and Mice was an all relaxed performances run at the Edinburgh Festival Fringe.
+Our debut show, The Battle of Frogs and Mice, had an all relaxed performance run at the Edinburgh Festival Fringe.
 We also provided an Easy-Read Guide to the show, as well as a ‘quiet-zone’ with comfy chairs away from the action.
-We allowed audience members to be in the room when we warmed up, giving them the chance to get used to things like the loudness of the music, our appearances etc. This earned us a mention in disabled access review website Euan’s Guide’s Our Top Fringe Picks.
+We welcomed our audience members into our venue whilst we warmed up, giving them the chance to get used to the loudness of the music and our appearances.
+This earned us a mention in disabled access review website Euan’s Guide’s Our Top Fringe Picks.

 We have lots of ideas on how to make our future shows and performances as inclusive as possible, but we are always open to new ideas and learning about new ways to make our shows accessible.
 If you are planning on attending any of our events and wish to speak to us about accessibility requirements or have a suggestion as to how we could improve, please do not hesitate to email us at firstname.lastname@example.org.
 We will do everything and anything we can to ensure you have a wonderful and stress-free time!